Azure/azure-signalr-bench/README.md

 # Setup

+### Dependency
+1. WSL or Linux
+2. az cli [Version >=2.26]
+3. .NET 5 sdk
+4. A subscription which you have owner permission

 SignalR performance tool uses AKS to run the tests.
 To setup the initial  environment, you could
 ```bash
 cd Initialize